 The mission of IJ-MN is simple: to advance a rule of law under which Minnesotans and all Americans may realize their aspirations as free and responsible members of civil society.
 In doing so, the Institute protects the foundational rights of the American Dream: property rights, free speech, educational choice and economic liberty.

-Directions to IJ-Minnesota Chapter:
+Directions to IJ-Minnesota office:

-The Institute for Justice Minnesota Chapter is located on the 16th Floor of the Rand Tower, at the corner of South 6th St. & Marquette Avenue, across the street (diagonally) from the Wells Fargo Tower in Minneapolis.
+The Institute for Justice Minnesota office is located on the 16th Floor of the Rand Tower, at the corner of South 6th St. & Marquette Avenue, across the street (diagonally) from the Wells Fargo Tower in Minneapolis.

-Institute for Justice Minnesota Chapter
+Institute for Justice Minnesota office

 1600 Rand Tower